yanhuata/DS504CS586-S21/project2/README.md

 |3	|113.93055	|22.545834	|2016-07-02 0:08:55	|0|
 |4	|114.102051	|22.571966	|2016-07-02 0:09:01	|1|
 |0	|114.12072	|22.543716	|2016-07-02 0:09:01	|0|
 Above is an example of what the data look like.
 In the data/ folder, each .csv file is trajectories for 5 drivers in the same day.
+Data can be found at [Google Drive](https://drive.google.com/open?id=1xfyxupoE1C5z7w1Bn5oPRcLgtfon6xeT)
 #### Feature Description
 * **Plate**: Plate means the taxi's plate.
 In this project, we change them to 0~5 to keep anonymity.
 Same plate means same driver, so this is the target label for the classification.
 * **Longitue**: The longitude of the taxi.